Howard Hawks: Silent films (1925–1929)

-Paid to Love is notable in Hawks's filmography, because it was a highly stylized, experimental film.
-He attempted to imitate the style of German film director F. W. Murnau.
-Hawks's film includes atypical tracking shots, expressionistic lighting and stylistic film editing that was inspired by German Expressionist cinema.
-In a later interview, Hawks commented "It isn't my type of stuff, at least I got it over in a hurry.
+Paid to Love is notable in Hawks's filmography, because it was a highly stylized, experimental film, à la German director F. W. Murnau.
+Hawks's film includes atypical tracking shots, expressionistic lighting and stylistic film editing that was inspired by German expressionist cinema.
+In a later interview, Hawks commented, "It isn't my type of stuff, at least I got it over in a hurry.
 You know the idea of wanting the camera to do those things: Now the camera's somebody's eyes."
 Hawks worked on the script with Seton I. Miller, with whom he would go on to collaborate on seven more films.
-The film stars George O'Brien as the introverted Crown Prince Michael, William Powell as his happy-go-lucky brother and Virginia Valli as Michael's flapper love interest Dolores.
+The film stars George O'Brien as the introverted Crown Prince Michael, William Powell as his happy-go-lucky brother and Virginia Valli as Michael's flapper love interest, Dolores.
 The characters played by Valli and O'Brien anticipate those found in later films by Hawks: a sexually aggressive showgirl, who is an early prototype of the "Hawksian woman", and a shy man disinterested in sex, found in later roles played by Cary Grant and Gary Cooper.
 Paid to Love was completed by September 1926, but remained unreleased until July 1927.
 It was financially unsuccessful.
 Cradle Snatchers was based on a 1925 hit stage play by Russell G. Medcraft and Norma Mitchell.
 The film was shot in early 1927.
 The film was released in May 1927 and was a minor hit.
-For many years it was believed to be a lost film until film director Peter Bogdanovich discovered a print in 20th Century Fox's film vaults, although the print was missing part of reel three and all of reel four.
+It was believed to be lost until Peter Bogdanovich discovered a print in 20th Century Fox's film vaults, although it was missing part of reel three and all of reel four.
 In March 1927, Hawks signed a new one-year, three-picture contract with Fox and was assigned to direct Fazil, based on the play L'Insoumise by Pierre Frondaie.
 Hawks again worked with Seton Miller on the script.
 Hawks was over schedule and over budget on the film, which began a rift between him and Sol Wurtzel that would eventually lead to Hawks leaving Fox.
 The film was finished in August 1927, though it was not released until June 1928.